 The best way to reduce melanin is to incorporate brightening agents in skin care products.
 If you are looking for a brightening moisturiser, try out The Moms Co.’s natural brightening vitamin C face cream.

 Meanwhile, if you have oily skin and are looking for a lightweight yet brightening moisturiser, you can consider using the natural vitamin C oil-free moisturiser from The Moms Co.
-It is formulated with niacinamide that is an antioxidant and also regulates sebum production.
+It is formulated with niacinamide which is an antioxidant and also regulates sebum production.

 Sunscreen